MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-overview.md

 - [Windows Server 2022 - April 11 2023 Update](https://support.microsoft.com/help/5025230)
 - [Windows Server 2019 - April 11 2023 Update](https://support.microsoft.com/help/5025229)

 All supported editions of the above platforms have been updated with Windows LAPS, including LTSC editions.
-Note that the introduction of the Windows LAPS feature does not modify in any way whatsoever the standard Microsoft product lifecycle policies.
+The introduction of the Windows LAPS feature doesn't modify in any way whatsoever the standard Microsoft product lifecycle policies.

 The  Windows LAPS on-premises Active Directory scenarios are fully supported as of the above updates.